 The team of researchers conducted five different experiments, getting to involve 438 volunteers.
 All using a custom game, which shows participants unknown fantastic creatures, divided into categories.

-In the initial stage, the participants were asked to click as fast as possible on the creature that appeared on the screen.
-The figures alternated on the right and left side, reflecting the reference categories.
-These same categories remained "secret" in the eyes of the participants, so as not to influence the results.
+In the initial stage, participants were asked to click as quickly as possible on the creature that appeared on the screen.
+The figures alternated on the right and left sides, reflecting the reference categories.
+These same categories remained "secret" from the eyes of the participants, so as not to influence the results.

 In subsequent experiments, researchers have switched to so-called "explicit learning".
 They showed participants the invented categories - 'flurps' and 'jalets' - and their differences.